eminmtas/aligned_layer_tendermint/README.md

 alignedlayerd tx staking create-validator validator.json --from <your-validator-address> --node tcp://blockchain-1:26656
 ```

+Your validator address is the one you obtained in step 8.

 11. Check whether your validator was accepted:
 ```sh
 query tendermint-validator-set